25 most important employee survey questions

 For example, how much do we emphasize continuous learning and personal growth?
 How important are workload balance and mental wellbeing?
 What is the role of teamwork, dependability, and communication?

 Keep in mind that a strong a priori (initial, before data) hypothesis of the organization’s most central issues and strengths might lead to a narrow set of questions that leaves hidden challenges undiscovered.
 Based on previous scientific research and our customer’s experiences, the following 16 themes provide a versatile “net” that allows identifying different types of organizational and cultural challenges.
-We have found it useful to categorize these themes under 3 broad areas: Wellbeing, engagement, and DEIB, and to calculate a top-level KPI for each:
+We have found it useful to categorize these themes under 4 broad areas: Wellbeing, engagement, DEIB, and leadership to calculate a top-level KPI for each:

 pulse survey themes

-10 important and valuable employee survey questions
+25 valuable employee survey questions

 After you have decided what to measure, the next step is formulating the questions in a way that guarantees actionable insights and minimizes ambiguity.
 The answer alternatives are just as important as the questions themselves.